zulip/zulip/templates/zerver/why-zulip.md

 ![zulip reply later](/static/images/why-zulip/zulip-reply-later.png)

+## Zulip changes how you can operate

+It's simple in concept, but switching from Slack to Zulip can transform how your organization communicates:

+* Leaders can prioritize their time and batch-reply to messages, and thus effectively participate in the chat community.
-It's simple in concept, but transforms what you can do in chat.
-Managers can batch-reply to messages at the end of the day.
-Discussions can be moved from meetings and email to chat.
-Individual contributors can do focused work instead of paging through GIFs making sure they don't miss anything important.
+* More discussions can be moved from meetings and email to chat.
+* Individual contributors can do focused work instead of paging through GIFs making sure they don't miss anything important.
+* Remote workers can participate in an equal way to people present in person.
+* Employees don't need to be glued to their keyboard or phone in order to avoid missing out on important conversations.
+* Everyone saves a huge amount of wasted time and attention.

 > "Zulip's topic-based threading helps us manage discussions with clarity,
 > ensuring the right people can pay attention to the right messages.
 This